Important Information

 Is the Currency of Rial Worthless Now? - Ultima Markets

 For example, 1 IRR might show as 0 EUR or 0 GBP, but when converted to currencies like the Japanese yen (JPY) or the Chinese yuan (CNY), you will see values like 0.00014 JPY or 0.00000 CNY for 1 IRR.
-While these values are still tiny, they demonstrate that the rial’s value is measurable, albeit extremely low.
+While these values are still tiny, they demonstrate that the rial’s value is measurable, even if it is extremely low.

 This rounding effect shows how little the rial is worth on the global market, and how functionally worthless it has become in real-world exchanges.